pm4py/pm4py-core/docs/source/api.rst

   * :meth:`pm4py.filtering.filter_ocel_objects`; filters a specified collection of object identifiers from the object-centric event log.
   * :meth:`pm4py.filtering.filter_ocel_cc_object`; filters a connected component from the object-centric event log to which the object with the provided identifier belongs.
   * :meth:`pm4py.filtering.filter_ocel_cc_length`; filter the connected components from an object-centric event log having a number of objects falling in a provided range.
+  * :meth:`pm4py.filtering.filter_ocel_cc_otype`; filter the connected components from an object-centric event log having at least an object of the specified object type.

 Machine Learning (:mod:`pm4py.ml`)
 ------------------------------------------